Yan Gomes Player Props: Cubs vs. Guardians

-Yan Gomes -- with a slugging percentage of .296 in his past 10 games (including no home runs) -- will be in action for the Chicago Cubs against the Cleveland Guardians, with Cal Quantrill on the hill, on June 30 at 2:20 PM ET.
+On Saturday, Yan Gomes (.267 slugging percentage in past 10 games, with zero homers) and the Chicago Cubs play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 7:15 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Phillies.

 Yan Gomes Game Info & Props vs. the Guardians